Ultimate Guide to Everest Region

 Everest base camp journey

+Everest Region is unrivaled in its towering majestic mountain peaks.
 Known also as the Khumbu region, situated in the northeastern side of Nepal.
-The Everest Region are unrivaled in its towering majestic mountain peaks.
 Numerous routes are available in the Everest region that ultimately lead to Everest Base Camp.
 Taking remote paths, and side trails is a great way to explore the region.

 Regardless of the route you follow, each offers immersive views and unique beauty of the region.